Skip to main content

 Yuichi Nakamura, NEC Central Research Laboratory, giving a lecture on quantum computers

-The Kyoto Information Industry Association, chaired by Wataru Hasegawa, president of the Kyoto Computer Gakuin (KCG) and The Kyoto College of Graduate Studies for Informatics (KCGI) groups, held the Kyoto Information Industry Association New Year Seminar on January 24, 2020, at the 6th floor main hall of KCG Kyoto Ekimae School and KCGI Kyoto Ekimae Satellite, with Yuichi Nakamura, senior technical manager at NEC Corporation's Central Research Laboratory, speaking on "Why do quantum computers work and how do we use them?The lecture, titled "Quantum Computers," focused on the principles of quantum computers, which are currently being developed by companies around the world, and their applications for solving various problems facing modern society.
+The Kyoto Information Industry Association, chaired by Wataru Hasegawa, president of Kyoto Computer Gakuin (KCG), Kyoto College of Information Technology (KCGI), and other members of the KCG Group, held the Kyoto Information Industry Association New Year Seminar on January 24, 2020, at the 6th floor main hall of KCG Kyoto Station School and KCGI Kyoto Station Satellite, with Yuichi Nakamura, senior technical manager at NEC Corporation (NEC) Central Research Laboratory, speaking on "Why do quantum computers work and how are they used?titled "Quantum Computers," he spoke about the principles of quantum computers, which are currently being developed by companies around the world, and their applications in solving various problems facing modern society.

 KCG Kyoto Ekimae School and KCGI Kyoto Ekimae Satellite 6F Main Hall where the New Year Seminar was held